kalgynirae/context-managers-pybay-2025/script.md

 just now.
-And you're likely becoming even more confused as I speak because that last sentence was totally false -- I *did* mention context managers earlier, in fact they're in the title of the talk! -- and now you're wondering why I didn't edit that part out of my script... but maybe I just missed it.
+And you're likely becoming even more confused as I speak because that last sentence was totally false -- I *did* mention context managers earlier, in fact they're in the title of the talk! -- and now you're wondering why I didn't edit that part out of my script... maybe I just missed it?
 But then why would I have added all of *these* sentences *into the script*?
 Some things... can never be understood.